mnpw-leeds/PSIPREDauto/README.md

 ### From the command line

-`single_submit` and `batch_submit` can both be called from the command line through "psipredapi_auto_commandline.py".
+`single_submit` and `batch_submit` can both be called from the command line through "PSIPREDauto_commandline.py".
 Parameters are largely the same as in python but you must specify if you are submitting a single or batch job with a keyword argument rather than by calling a different function.

 ### Logging

-psipredapi_auto uses the python `logging` module.
+PSIPREDauto uses the python `logging` module.
 Enable `logging` to see more information about what is going on behind the scenes.